josuec8a/AspNetCore.Docs/aspnetcore/grpc/test-apps.md

 ### Call gRPC services

 Call a gRPC service by combining the service and method name, along with a JSON argument that represents the request message.
-The JSON is converted into protobuf.
+The JSON is converted into Protobuf and sent to the service.

 ```powershell
 > grpcurl.exe -d '{ \"name\": \"World\" }' localhost:5001 greet.Greeter/SayHello